TBertuzzi/Xamarin.Forms.MultiSelectListView/README.md

  By default the listview control lets you only select one row at a time.
 The MultiSelectListView control uses a modified ObservableCollection to mark which rows have been selected.

+ You can use any image to mark the selected row.

  ###### This is the component, works on iOS, Android and UWP.

 ![](https://raw.githubusercontent.com/TBertuzzi/Xamarin.Forms.MultiSelectListView/master/Resources/select.png)